-The Atlantic Accord Implementation Acts and the Certificate of Fitness Regulations require that each offshore installation (production, drilling, diving and accommodation) have a valid Certificate of Fitness issued by a recognized Certifying Authority before that installation is used to conduct any activity in the offshore area.
+The Atlantic Accord Implementation Acts and the associated regulations require that each offshore installation (production, drilling, diving and accommodation) have a valid Certificate of Fitness issued by a recognized Certifying Authority before that installation is used to conduct any activity in the offshore area.

 The Government of Canada, Government of Newfoundland and Labrador and the Government of Nova Scotia through the regulations have recognized four organizations to act as certifying authorities.
 The four organizations are:

 It is the ultimate responsibility of the Operator to ensure the program, including the facilities, comply with the regulations and to ensure the program can be conducted safely without polluting the environment.
-The purpose of this additional certification is to provide an independent third party assurance and verification that the installation, during the term of the certificate, is fit for purpose, functions as intended, and remains in compliance with the regulations without compromising safety and polluting the environment.
+The purpose of this additional certification is to provide an independent third party verification that the installation, during the term of the certificate, is fit for purpose and is being maintained in compliance with the regulations without compromising safety and polluting the environment.

 The Operations department receives periodic reports and meets regularly with the Certifying Authorities of installations operating in our jurisdiction.
 The Operations Department also monitors and audits the activities of the Certifying Authority.

-Canadian flagged floating installations (e.g. MODU’s and vessels) are reviewed by Transport Canada Marine Safety, as the Flag State, and require the issuance of convention certificates by Transport Canada.
+Canadian flagged floating installations (e.g. mobile offshore drilling units (MODUs), floating production storage and offloading (FPSO’s) and vessels, etc) are reviewed by Transport Canada Marine Safety, as the Flag State, and require the issuance of convention certificates by Transport Canada.